mohangk/goodroot.ca/content/post/2018-10-17-conways-law-practicality-and-metaphyics.md

 * A **tightly coupled** organization is a typical corporate software development environment where employees dwell under the same roof, report to a manager, who reports to a manager, within an intentional structure in organized concert.
 It has structured communication that bends to the physical confines of the workplace.

 * A **loosely coupled** organization is best exemplified by an open source project.
 Communication occurs between random contributors, it is unstructured, unmanaged and the workforce is most often distributed.
-The contributors are motivated by completing a task and there is minimal -- if any -- social fabric.
+There is minimal -- if any -- social fabric.

 _Table from "A Test of the “Mirroring” Hypothesis"_